PhilvB28/Thesis-Deep-Learning-Based-Gene-Editing-Outcome-Prediction/README.md

 - Lindel (HEK293T)
 - SPROUT (T cells)

-The datasets were obtained from their publicly available repositories.
+The datasets were obtained from a publicly available repository.